Samweli/iipdash/README.rst

      - 7379
      - 6379

-Accessing  `0.0.0.0:8000` will provide the main application landing page.
+When the application starts successfully:

+- Open http://0.0.0.0:8000 in your browser
+- You should see the IIPDash landing page
+- Admin interface is available at http://0.0.0.0:8000/admin

 **Running Commands in Development Container:**